 In the evening, embark for your Antarctic voyage.

-Deep in Andvord Bay, find a little corner of paradise at the foot of an immense glacier.
-Neko Harbor is one of the most beautiful sights of the Antarctic Peninsula.
+Deep in Andvord Bay, find this little corner of paradise at the foot of an immense glacier.
+Neko Bay is one of the most beautiful sights of the Antarctic Peninsula.
 It was discovered by the Belgian explorer Adrien de Gerlache during his 1897-99 Antarctic expedition.
 Mountains, snow, ice and unspoiled nature combine to offer a unique landscape.
 Wildlife is as abundant as it is exceptional: sea birds such as gulls, Cape Petrels and Cormorants, as well as marine mammals including seals, orcas and whales.
 Excursions aboard Zodiacs allow you to sail close to blue icebergs or disembark near colonies of penguins, observe leopard seals basking on the shore or watch the Antarctic Terns flying overhead.

-In the north of the Antarctic Peninsula, Deception Island is easy to recognize for its horseshoe shape.
+Nestled at the heart of the South Shetland Islands, in the north of the Antarctic Peninsula, Deception Island is easy to recognize for its horseshoe shape.
 This island was once an active volcano whose crater collapsed some 10,000 years ago, producing a caldera which was then flooded by the sea, creating a natural port.
 Entrance to the port is via a narrow channel called Neptune’s Bellows.
 For a long time, this was an important whaling port and the intensity of this activity has left traces that have withstood time.
 On the black sand of the volcanic beaches, there are remains of abandoned huts that have been overrun by the extraordinary wildlife.
 It is on these beaches of ash that the largest colony of Chinstrap Penguins in the Antarctic Peninsula has taken up residence.
 Excursions aboard Zodiac will allow you to set foot on this expanse of land where more than 100,000 pairs of penguins nest.